-Description: Attendance in labs is mandatory and will be recorded at all lab meetings.
-Presence during labs help students to understand and work on the lab assignment in a coherent way.
-Our prior experience shows that those students who regularly show up in the labs learn more from their peers and lab instructors than those who prefer to work on labs on their own (skipping lab attendance).
-To encourage lab presence and productivity, attendance is made worth up to 5% of your final grades in this course.
-However, 2 unexcused absences will not be counted in the attendance grade to cover any emergency or unexpected event that may prevent you coming to the labs.
-In case of any health emergency such as COVID19 related absences, please make sure to inform your Lab TA as soon as possible to get special arrangements as per lab policies.
+Description: Attendance (in lectures and labs) will be recorded at all class meetings.
+Presence during classes help students to understand and work in a coherent way.
+Our prior experience shows that those students who regularly show up in the lectures & labs learn more from their peers and instructors than those who prefer to work/study on their own (skipping class attendance).
+To encourage lab presence and productivity, attendance is made worth up to 5% of EXTRA CREDITS counted towards the final grades in this course.
+However, 2 unexcused absences are allowed to cover any emergency or unexpected event that may prevent you coming to the labs.
+In case of any health emergency such as COVID19 related absences, please make sure to inform your Lab TA and me as soon as possible to get special arrangements as per policies.
 Documented proof may be required to get your attendance excused.